-K13.12 Re-examination of thesis/collection of published works
+K13.14 Re-examination of thesis/collection of published works

-- K13.12.1R A candidate who submits a thesis/collection of published works for reexamination shall be required to pay the appropriate fee. - K13.12.2R One re-examination may be permitted by the Research Degrees Examining Board subject to the candidate submitting for re-examination within one calendar year from the date of the latest part of the first examination. - K13.12.3R The Research Degrees Examining Board may require that an additional external examiner be appointed for the re-examination.
+- K13.14.1R A candidate who submits a thesis/collection of published works for re-examination shall be required to pay the appropriate fee. - K13.14.2R One re-examination may be permitted by the Research Degrees Award Board subject to the candidate submitting for reexamination within one calendar year from the date of the latest part of the first examination. - K13.14.3R The Research Degrees Award Board may require that an additional external examiner be appointed for the re-examination. - K13.14.4R Where a viva voce examination has been dispensed with, the re-examination shall take place within one calendar year of the date of this dispensation.

-- K13.12.4R Where a viva voce examination has been dispensed with, the re-examination shall take place within one calendar year of the date of this dispensation. - K13.12.5R The Research Degrees Examining Board may, where there are good reasons, approve an extension of the resubmission period. - K13.12.6R The examiners shall not recommend that a candidate fail outright without holding a viva voce examination or other alternative examination. - K13.12.7P In all other respects the re-examination shall be conducted as the first examination. - K13.12.8P Following the completion of the re-examination the examiners may recommend in accordance with the provisions set out in K13.11.2, excepting that option (iii) shall not apply. - K13.12.9P Where the examiners' recommendations are not unanimous, the Research Degrees Examining Board may: - i. uphold a majority recommendation (provided that the majority includes at least one external examiner) or - ii. uphold the recommendation of the external examiner - K13.12.10P Where the degree is not awarded, the examiners shall prepare an agreed statement of the deficiencies of the thesis and the reason for their recommendation to be forwarded to the candidate by the Academic Registrar.
+- K13.14.5R The Research Degrees Award Board may, where there are good reasons, approve an extension of the resubmission period. - K13.14.6R The examiners shall not recommend that a candidate fail outright without holding a viva voce examination or other alternative examination. - K13.14.7P In all other respects the re-examination shall be conducted as the first examination, with the exception that there is no opportunity to undertake further work before the viva. - K13.14.8P Following the completion of the re-examination the examiners may recommend in accordance with the provisions set out in K13.13.2R, excepting that option (c) shall not apply. - K13.14.9P Where the examiners' recommendations are not unanimous, the Research Degrees Award Board may: - a. uphold a majority recommendation (provided that the majority includes at least one external examiner); or - b. uphold the recommendation of the external examiner. - K13.14.10P Where the degree is not awarded, the examiners shall prepare an agreed statement of the deficiencies of the thesis or collection of published work and the reason for their recommendation to be forwarded to the candidate by the Academic Registrar.

-K13.13 Final bound version of thesis
+K13.15 Final bound version of thesis

-- K13.13.1P A thesis shall be presented in a permanent binding of the approved type before the degree may be granted.
+- K13.15.1P A thesis shall be presented in a permanent binding of the approved type before the degree may be granted.
 The candidate shall confirm that the contents of the permanently bound thesis are identical with the version submitted for examination except where amendments have been made to meet the requirements, or at the suggestion of the examiners.
-In the case of a PhD, the final thesis shall also be accompanied by the British Library EThOS form duly completed. - K13.13.2P The approved binding for a final version of a thesis shall be: - i of a fixed type so that leaves cannot be removed or replaced - ii the front and rear boards shall have sufficient rigidity to support the weight of the work when standing upright - iii the outside front board shall bear the title of the work, the name and initials of the candidate, the qualification, and the year of submission, all in at least 24pt type - iv the spine of the binding shall bear the name and initials of the candidate, the qualification, and the year of submission, all in at least 24pt type, reading downwards - v the binding of a thesis shall be black for MPhil and pantone 485 red for a PhD.
+In the case of a PhD, the final thesis shall also be accompanied by the British Library EThOS form duly completed. - K13.15.2P The approved binding for a final version of a thesis shall be: - i of a fixed type so that leaves cannot be removed or replaced

-K13.13.3P Sufficient copies of the final thesis, incorporating any amendments required by the examiners, shall be submitted in order that copies may be supplied to the University Library, the library of any collaborating establishment and of any relevant affiliated institution.
+- ii the front and rear boards shall have sufficient rigidity to support the weight of the work when standing upright - iii the outside front board shall bear in gold lettering the title of the work, the name and initials of the candidate, the qualification, and the year of submission, all in at least 24pt type - iv the spine of the binding shall bear in gold lettering the name and initials of the candidate, the qualification, and the year of submission, all in at least 24pt type, reading downwards - v the binding of a thesis shall be black for MPhil and pantone 485 red for a PhD and professional doctorate. - K13.15.3P One copy of the final thesis, incorporating any amendments required by the examiners, shall be submitted in order that copies may be supplied to the University Library, the library of any collaborating establishment, and of any relevant affiliated institution.
 The thesis shall include the following copyright text: